-- Please ensure your timing chip is dropped at the finish before leaving the finish area
+Please ensure your timing chip is dropped at the finish before leaving the finish area

-- Post-race food and medical is located 50 m from the finish line
+Medical is located 50 m from the finish line

 Age group awards will go three deep in each age division for the Half Iron.
-Our awards this year are etched beer glasses for top 3 finishes winners and privately labelled 650 ml bottles of Dynamic Race Events Podium Blonde for age group winners.

 Note: You must pick up your own Race Package and you must have valid picture ID to receive your package.